deployphp/docs/recipes.md

 require 'recipe/symfony.php';
 ```

 This recipe is specifically for deploying Symfony2 projects.
-Default Symfony configuration of this recipe are:
+The default configuration of this recipe is:

 ``` php
 // Symfony shared dirs